dingherself/intro/handouts/_posts/2026-02-04-the-lover-of-wisdom-i.md

 ### The philosophers

-The philosophers are delineated by way of two negative contrasts:
+The philosophers are delineated by way of two contrasts:
 - The philosophers are not ordinary folks.
-- The philosophers are not other intellectuals.
+- The philosophers, whose craft is reason, are not other intellectuals.
+[Hyunsung]
   - Not poets like Hesiod or Homer.
     - The philosophers are after naturalistic explanations of the world—i.e., those that do not involve the supernatural.
   - Plato: Also not *sophists* like Protagoras.
     - The sophists were professional public speakers who traveled to teach wisdom.
     - According to Plato, whereas a philosopher like Socrates is seriously interested in seeking the truth, sophists merely rely on rhetoric (“sophistry”) and please the crowd.
+[Nimisha, Lea]
   - So, quite ironically, not everyone who loves wisdom counts as a philosopher!
 - Note that there isn’t a contrast between philosophy and what would we today think of as science (e.g., Parmenides on pregnancy/sex, B17–18).
+[Nikita, Lucy, Charlie]

 ### Pre-Socratic philosophers